Washington Mind Young People’s Project offer 1-1 counselling and groupwork for young people aged 11+ who live within the City of Sunderland.

 Our Projects

-Alongside our counselling service and our Sunderland Teenage Market and Free Music Lesson projects, we also offer additional wellbeing and creativity focused projects.
+Alongside our counselling service and our Sunderland Teenage Market we also offer additional wellbeing and creativity focused projects.

 Wellbeinginfo for young people